vadimcn/codelldb/MANUAL.md

 - **`vscode://vadimcn.vscode-lldb/launch?name=<configuration name>,[folder=<path>]`**</br>
   This will start a new debug session using the named launch configuration.
 The optional `folder` parameter specifies the workspace folder where the launch configuration is defined.
 If omitted, all folders in the current workspace will be searched.
-  - `code --open-url "vscode://vadimcn.vscode-lldb/launch?name=Debug My Project`
+  - `code --open-url "vscode://vadimcn.vscode-lldb/launch?name=Debug My Project"`
 - **`vscode://vadimcn.vscode-lldb/launch/command?<env1>=<val1>&<env2>=<val2>&<command-line>`**</br>
   The \<command-line\> will be split into the program name and arguments array using the usual shell command-line parsing rules.
   - `code --open-url "vscode://vadimcn.vscode-lldb/launch/command?/path/filename arg1 \"arg 2\" arg3"`